White tongue

 - Syphilis

-- Immunosuppression caused by such diseases as HIV/AIDS
+- Low immunity caused by diseases such as HIV/AIDS.

 When to see a doctor

-White tongue is generally harmless, and may be helped by gently brushing your tongue with a toothbrush or tongue scraper and drinking plenty of water.
+Unless caused by a serious condition, white tongue generally will not harm you.
+Gently brushing your tongue with a toothbrush or tongue scraper and drinking plenty of water can help.

-Make an appointment with your doctor or dentist if:
+Make an appointment with your medical or dental health professional if:

-- Your white tongue persists for longer than a few weeks
+- Your white tongue lasts longer than a few weeks.

 © 1998-2024 Mayo Foundation for Medical Education and Research(MFMER).
 All rights reserved.
 Terms of Use